aravindhnivas/felion_gui_v4/README.md

 # FELionGUI - FELion Graphical User Interface

-The FELionGUI is a desktop application built to analysis vibrational and rotational data for FELion instrument (Nijmegen, Netherlands).
+The FELionGUI is a desktop application built to analyze vibrational, rotational and kinetics data for the FELion instrument (Nijmegen, Netherlands).

 ## Documentation